Andrea Lewis: Early life

+Career

+Lewis made her feature flim debut in 1998 as Cassandra in Maya Angelou's directorial debut Down in the Delta.
+The following year, she acted with Naomi Judd in the television Christmas special A Holiday Romance.

-In 2001, she played Brigette in an episode of Soul Food: The Series on Showtime, returning in 2003 for one episode, playing Dana.
+In 2001, Lewis appeared with Diahann Carroll in the biopic The Natalie Cole Story.
+The same year, she played Brigette in an episode of Soul Food: The Series on Showtime, returning in 2003 for one episode, playing Dana.
 She also began her role as Hazel Aden in Degrassi: The Next Generation.

-In 2002, she played Hilary Duff's best friend Carla Hall in the made-for-television movie Cadet Kelly.
+She would stay as a regular on the show until her character's graduation in 2006.
 In 2003 and again in 2006, she was nominated in the category of Best Young Ensemble Performance in a TV Series (Comedy or Drama) for her role in Degrassi: The Next Generation at the Young Artist Awards.

-In 2006, after five seasons, her character graduated and Lewis left Degrassi to "do something new".
+In 2002, Lewis played Hilary Duff's best friend, Carla Hall, in the Disney Channel Original Movie Cadet Kelly.

+Lewis released her debut album Float Away, on September 20, 2005.
+The album was released in Canada only.

-In 2009, she appeared in the Nickelodeon's musical film Spectacular!.
-She played Robin, a member in a high school choir, Spectacular, broadcast on February 16, 2009.
+She appeared in the Nickelodeon's musical film Spectacular!, playing Robin, a member in a high school choir.
+Lewis appeared alongside Nolan Gerard Funk, Tammin Sursok, Victoria Justice and Simon Curtis.
+The film's premiere broadcast was on February 16, 2009.

+Her second album, 5-4-3-2-1, was released on October 10, 2010 for free on her blog.

-In 2011, she played a minor role in the musical Hairspray which travelled around Canada.
+In 2011, Lewis played a minor role in the musical Hairspray which travelled around Canada.

-In 2012, she started the entertainment company Jungle Wild Productions to produce diverse and original television, film, and digital content showcasing women, people of colour, and people in LGBT communities.
+She founded the entertainment company Jungle Wild Productions in 2012 with Brian Walker.
+The company's mission is to produce diverse and original television, film, and digital content showcasing women, people of colour, and people in LGBT communities.